Honolulu shut down its largest water source in Oahu due to reported contamination of Navy well near Pearl Harbor

 Neighborhoods where the contamination was reported include Catlin Park, Halsey Terrace, Radford Terrace, Doris Miller, Moanalua Terrace and Ohana Nui, the Navy said in a news release.

-"The Commander, Navy Region Hawaii, has determined Temporary Lodging (TLA) is necessary for service members and their dependents, and civilians living in housing affected by the current water-related health or safety concerns," the Navy said in its latest update.
+"The Commander, Navy Region Hawaii, has determined Temporary Lodging (TLA) is necessary for service members and their dependents, and civilians living in housing affected by the current water-related health or safety concerns," the Navy said in an update.

 The authorization is limited to active-duty service members and civilian employees living in housing who self-certify they are affected, according to the Navy.